 Dental crown alloys –

-What types of crowns contain metal?
+What kinds of dental crowns contain metal?

 - Obviously, all-metal crowns do Details | Pictures.
-An example is the classic gold dental crown.
+Examples include the “classic” gold dental crown but also, at the other extreme in alloy choice, the non precious metal crown.

-- And although the part of the restoration you see is porcelain covered, porcelain-fused-to-metal crowns (PFM, PFG and PTM restorations) Details | Pictures do too.
+- And although the part of the restoration you see is porcelain covered, porcelain-fused-to-metal crowns (PFM, PFG, and PTM restorations) Details | Pictures do too.

 What options exist?